MyFirstBitcoin/Light-Node-Directory/LLN_FIRST_STEPS.md

 After setting up your directory and customizing your README, there are several ways to continue contributing to the LNN:
 - Keep your directory and README file updated with your latest activities and information.
 - Regularly check the repository for new resources, updates, and discussions.
+- Upload custome open-source materials to your directory that you would like to share with the community.

 ## 🆘 Need Help?